 Armistice & Remembrance

-The ceremony, led by the Salisbury Branch of the Royal British Legion and supported by Salisbury City Council, will commemorate the service men and women who made the ultimate sacrifice for their country.
+The ceremony will be led by the Salisbury Branch of the Royal British Legion and supported by Salisbury City Council.

-Following this, the parade will march along Queen Street and New Canal, where Vice Lord-Lieutenant of Wiltshire William Wyldbore-Smith accompanied by the Right Worshipful Mayor Cllr Tom Corbin, will take the salute.
-The parade will continue to St Thomas’s Church where the Service of Remembrance will be held starting at approximately 11.40am.
+Following this, the parade will march along New Canal, where Vice Lord-Lieutenant of Wiltshire William Wyldbore-Smith accompanied by the Right Worshipful Mayor Cllr Tom Corbin, will take the salute.
+The parade will then process to St. Thomas’s Church for the Sunday Service at 11.40am.
 All are welcome to attend this service.
 The Civic Party will then process back to Salisbury Guildhall via St Thomas’ Square.

-Blue Boar Row and other roads along the parade route will be shut to traffic between 10.15am and 11.30am and again at 12.15pm until 1pm approximately to ensure crowd safety and traffic diversions will be in place.
+Blue Boar Row and other roads along the parade route will be shut to traffic between 10.15am and 11.45am and again at 12.15pm until 1.30pm approximately to ensure crowd safety and traffic diversions will be in place.

 On Friday 11 November 2022 there will be a small ceremony in the Guildhall Square at 11am to mark Armistice Day, which all welcome to attend.